developer-portal/content/tech/languages/python/multiple-pythons.md

 The `envlist` directive defines the list of Pythons to test on.
 Normally, tox assumes you are testing a project with its own `setup.py`.
-For the simlicity of this demo, we are not using it, and we need to tell this to tox via the `skipsdist` option.
+For the simplicity of this demo, we are not using it, and we need to tell this to tox via the `skipsdist` option.
 Finally the `commands` in `[testenv]` section tells tox what commands to run for the test, normally that would be `python setup.py test`, `py.test` or